An SLE$_2$ loop measure: Background

 \subsubsection{$\zeta$-regularized determinant}

 Let us first give an overview of $\zeta$-regularization before getting into details.

-Suppose we have a countable Hilbert basis of eigenvectors corresponding to regularly increasing positive eigenvalues $\lambda_i$ of an operator $L$ (e.g. $L$ is the Laplacian on a compact Riemann surface $(\Si,g)$ with a smooth metric and with a non-trivial Dirichlet boundary\footnote{We in particular want the following boundary smoothness assumption on $(\Si,g)$.
-A boundary point locally looks like a neighborhood of $0$ in the upper half plane $\overline{\H}$.
-In such a chart, we ask for the metric to be given by $g(z)|dz|^2$ where $g(z)$ is a smooth function defined in a planar neighborhhod of $0$.}).
+Suppose we have a countable Hilbert basis of eigenvectors corresponding to regularly increasing positive eigenvalues $\lambda_i$ of an operator $L$ (e.g. $L$ is the positive Laplacian on a Riemann surface $(\Si,g)$ with a smooth metric and with a non-trivial Dirichlet boundary).
 We can then build the zeta function $\zeta_L(s) = \sum_i \lambda_i^{-s}$.
 This series converges when $\Re(s)$ is large enough to a function that admits a meromorphic extension to the whole complex plane, which is moreover holomorphic near the origin.

 \begin{defn} The $\zeta$-regularized determinant of $L$ is $\det_\z(L)= e^{-\z_L'(0)}$. \end{defn}

 Note that this definition gives the usual determinant when $L$ is a finite-dimensional operator.
 On the other hand, the quantity $-\log\det_\z(\D_{D})$ can be interpreted (by analogy with Lemma \ref{lem:det-Lap-loop-meas}) as a regularization of the total mass of Brownian loops on the domain $D$.